About the Team

 Editorial Staff

-Harvard Undergraduate Women in Foreign Policy:
+Harvard Undergraduate Women in Foreign Policy

 Nicolette Carpenter